Alipashiad: Background

-Although Ali Pasha was Albanian, he used Greek in his courtly dealings, since this was the dominant language in the regions he controlled.
-Moreover, the use of Greek language in various works of Albanian authors was very common.
-In accordance to this, the composer of the Alipashiad, who was Ali's personal balladeer, Haxhi Shehreti, composed this work in Greek language, considering it a more prestigious language in which to praise his master.
+The Alipashiad was composed by Haxhi Shehreti, who was a Muslim Albanian and Ali's personal balladeer, and who composed this work in Greek, considering it a more prestigious language in which to praise his master.
 William Leake says that Shehreti had no Greek education and knew only the colloquial Greek of Albania and its borders.
 The language of the poem, therefore (according to Leake) represents the local vulgar dialect of the Greek language.